The app-hopping trap

 Once you have narrowed it to one or two candidates, stop reading reviews and test against criteria you can feel within minutes.
 The five that matter most: capture speed, sync, cost model, lock-in, and how it handles things you will not do today.

 Capture speed.
 The single most important trait is how fast you can dump a thought into the app before it escapes.
 Count the taps from a locked phone to a saved task.
 Anything more than three is friction you will pay every single day.
-Look for a Lock Screen widget, a Share Sheet action, and a Siri or shortcut hook.
+Look for a Lock Screen widget, a Share Sheet action, and a Siri or Shortcuts hook.
 An app you cannot reach in two seconds is an app you will stop trusting, and a task system you do not trust is just a second pile of guilt.

 Real sync, not the demo.
 Add a task on your phone, then watch it appear on your iPad or Mac.
 Time it.
 A few seconds is fine; a minute is not.
 Then turn on Airplane Mode, add three tasks offline, and reconnect.
 If anything is lost or duplicated, walk away now, because you will only discover it later with something that mattered.